oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/prepare-host/prepare-host.md

     ````
     <copy>ssh -i cloudshellkey opc@IP_ADDRESS</copy>
     ````
-    Replace `cloudshellkey` with the name of your private key file, and `IP_ADDRESS` with the real public IP address.
+    Replace again `cloudshellkey` with the name of your private key file, and `IP_ADDRESS` with the real public IP address.

   You should be connected to the primary database host.